 Because I despaired, I failed to do what I needed to do.
 Because I failed to do what I needed to do, I could not make use of my talents.

-I am not always willing to take the blame for others.
+I have not always admitted to my own mistakes or taken the blame for others.

-I have not always respected the privacy and/or confidence of others, even though they may have killed to silence me (please see: Hate Crime Scene).
+I do not always respect the privacy and/or confidence of others, though they've killed to silence us (please see: Hate Crime Scene).

 I have been unable to prevent much of the harm that continues to myself and others.

-Failing to notice what bothers others, I fail to address the most important problems in my life (please see: Transpositions).
+Failing to notice what bothers us, I fail to address the most important problems in my life (please see: Transpositions).